speechly/cli/README.md

 - `validate` validate the given SAL configuration for syntax errors
 - `stats` see statistics about the apps in current context
 - `delete` delete an existing application
-- `evaluate` run text-only evaluation
+- `evaluate` evaluate deployed app using list of examples

 The versioning of the SAL configuration files should be done properly, ie. keep them in a version control system.
 Consider the deploy/download functionality to be a tool for the training pipeline instead of collaboration or versioning.